 My own practice focuses on printing…creating opportunities for participation is at the heart of my work.

 Gulab Singh MBE DL – role Ambassador & Networking – British born Asian Living in Lancashire, married with 3 children and 8 grandchildren.
 Educated at master’s level in public health at Liverpool John Moore’s University.
 With a public health career stretching for 40 years, and now retired with expertise in international, national and local public health programmes, community engagement, community development, equality and diversity, community cohesion and South Asian arts.
 Deputy Lieutenant of Lancashire, Honorary Fellow – University of Central Lancashire; and Honorary Preston Guild Burgess.
 Proven track record of multi-agency partnership working, public health leadership, community development/ engagement and voluntary.
 Over 15 years of experience and involvement with Mela programmes in Preston.
 Founder Member of Preston Mela Trust and Production Manager for Preston City Mela Community Interest Company.

-Chris Davis – role Organisational Development – Since 1994 I’ve worked on the Brookfield estate in Preston running a creative community development project called ‘alison’.
+Chris Davis – role Organisational Development (acting chair) – Since 1994 I’ve worked on the Brookfield estate in Preston running a creative community development project called ‘alison’.
 I first started documenting Preston Mela (film & photographs) in 2008 and have had a fondness for it ever since.
 Working on an estate where there isn’t a broad mix of people, it’s become obvious to me the benefits of ‘mixing things up’ – I think preston City Mela does that very well.
 An important thing in these ‘divided times’.
 In particular I’m keen to help young Asian voices keep the Mela relevant – interpreting the wonderful, traditional cultural elements through new mediums & technologies.